 The screening of documentary films under the clear sky, in museum courtyards or on the streets of old town centres, in the ports or on children’s playgrounds.
 Come and watch intriguing stories about people just like us.

-The Fifth Ensemble, whose members are young people with developmental problems and disabilities, through education will mature in an artistic ensemble capable of quality and exciting performing arts.
+The Fifth Ensemble, whose members are young people with intellectual difficulties and people with disabilities, through education mature in an artistic ensemble capable of quality and exciting performing arts.